-TORONTO, Oct.
-22, 2014 /CNW Telbec/ - Today, the Carton Council of Canada (CCC) proudly celebrates that over the past five years some 157,000 tons of cartons have been diverted from Canadian landfills and carton recycling rates have climbed from 41per cent to 51per cent nationally.
+VANCOUVER, Oct.
+22, 2014 /CNW/ - Today, the Carton Council of Canada (CCC) proudly celebrates that over the past five years some 157,000 tons of cartons have been diverted from Canadian landfills and carton recycling rates have climbed from 41% to 51% nationally.

 Five years ago the CCC, a group of carton packaging manufacturers, formed to advance the common goal to deliver long-term collaborative solutions with multiple stakeholders in the value chain in order to divert cartons from landfills.
 Since that time significant gains have been made due, in part, to the CCC's efforts.